Updated: Sep 16

 Apryl & Dan.

 I absolutely love receiving emails like this!
 Congratulations Apryl and Dan - you absolutely embraced the hypnobirthing philosophy and should be so proud!
 Birth story and photos shared with permission.
-Apryl and Dan attended a group Hypnobirthing Australia course in 2018.
+Apryl and Dan attended a group Hypnobirthing course in 2018.